dayyakav/container-site/README.md

-Containerized local website with a FastAPI backend.
 Nothing special, just some example

+## What it does

+Single HTML page with a link to the '/info' API endpoint.
+What else?

 ## Screenshots